-Trekking in Himalayas of Nepal is a wonderful vacation to spend the quality time.
+Season is always a vital factor that influences Trekking in Nepal.
+You will be spending a quality time in every seasons of Nepal.
+Trekking experience varies in different seasons of Nepal.
 Nepal has been successful in establishing a name as a popular destination for trekking.
 Every traveler would like to have fun and adventure.
 So it is a must to look for the best time to travel.
 Each kind of season has its own unique feature.
 Step On Himalaya presents you the individuality of every season.
 Nepal has five types of seasons throughout the year.
 So, choose the season according to your preference, pack your bags and fly to Nepal.
 Step On Himalaya will be always ready to welcome you and arrange everything for you to have a wonderful and comfortable visit.

 SPRING (March – April):